grizzlysmit/File-Path-Copy/README.md

 Introduction
 ============

-This is a Raku module to recursively copy files.
+This is a Raku module to recursively copy or delete files.

 Motivation
 ----------